-1. The rides in the park are going through regular maintenance.
-Hence, some of them might be closed during your visit.
-To avoid any disappointment, I recommend checking with the official website whether the ride you’re interested in will be open on the date of your arrival.
+The rides in the park are going through regular maintenance.
+Hence, some of them might be closed down during your time of visit.
+To avoid any disappointment, I recommend checking on the park’s website whether the ride you’re interested in will be open on the date of your arrival.

-2. Speaking of the website, I strongly recommend that you check out the park’s map and the list of rides on it.
-Knowing which kinds of rides exist at the park and where they’re located helps a lot with the planning and managing of the expectations before the visit.
+Speaking of the website, I strongly recommend that you check out the list of rides on the park’s map.
+Knowing which rides you can find at the park and where they’re located can help a lot with planning and managing your expectations before the visit.

 As to the bag that’ll accompany you throughout the day, you should opt for a standard backpack or a small bag that you can drape over your shoulder, bigger than that and you risk making your experience quite a drag, literally! (there’s luggage storage at the entrance to each park but the service isn’t free of charge).

-5. The restaurants at the park are divided into roughly three price ranges:
+The food options at the park are divided into roughly three price ranges:

 * Stalls and cheap canteens (15€ per person on average)